alerac/ffmpeg_scripts/README.md

 # ffmpeg_scripts

 Some basic scripts to automatize the tutorial creation workflow with ffmpeg.
 For all those who want to create tutorials with a free and powerful software through command line tool.

+# History

+In a previous version there was separate scripts for Linux and Mac OSX.
+In this new version, variables which contain input asked to users are able to adapt the ffmpeg commands according to user's operating system.
+To do this, these scripts will ask you to enter as input your OS, path and filename you want for you project.
+Read carefully what your shell is asking you.
+A dedicated folder should be created to avoid creating problems with other media files you could have on your computer.

 ## Scripts construction

-Assuming the recording of your screen and audio at the same time could demand a lot of ressources to your processor, this workflow is built to aim at reducing this demand by splitting the process of recording audio and video.
+Assuming the recording of your screen and audio at the same time could demand a lot of ressources to your CPU, this workflow is built to aim at reducing this demand by splitting the process of recording audio and video.

 1. Run the `audio.sh` script and press `q` when you want to stop recording
 2. Run the `video.sh` script while listening to the audio and press `q` when you want to stop recording.